Strategic Analysis of Just-In-Time Liquidity Provision in Concentrated Liquidity Market Makers: An Algorithmic Solution to the JIT Optimization Problem

 \item \textbf{Overshoot trade:} A corrective trade crosses the market price, starting by buying the cheaper token but pushing the pool price past the market value, ultimately overpaying.
 This configuration—$q < p_x/p_y < q'$ or $q > p_x/p_y > q'$—lies on the boundary conditions specified in Theorem~\ref{theorem:price_impact}.
 In this case, whether the price impact is favorable or not depends on whether the post-trade price $q'$ crosses the threshold condition in \eqref{ineq1} or \eqref{ineq2} (\Cref{fig:vertical_combined} (a3)). \end{itemize}

-Recall that $q$ is the pool price of token $Y$ in terms of token $X$, so $1/q$ is the pool price of $X$ in $Y$.
-When $q > p_x/p_y$, token $Y$ is overpriced in the pool relative to the market, implying that $X$ is relatively cheaper on-chain.
+Recall that $q$ is the amount of token $Y$ per unit of token $X$, i.e., the pool price of token $X$ denominated in token $Y$; equivalently, $1/q$ is the pool price of token $Y$ denominated in token $X$.
+When $q > p_x/p_y$, token $X$ is overpriced in the pool relative to the market, implying that token $Y$ is relatively cheaper on-chain.